Once again, STAR UK is proud to announce that we have been successfully audited and retain our ISO 17100 certification.

 What is the process for projects?

-Every project should be coordinated by a project manager who is responsible for ensuring that the process is followed.
+A project manager who is responsible for ensuring that the process is followed coordinates each project .

-The project must then be translated and checked by a separate reviser.
+A separate reviser will translate and check the project.
 Optional further steps include a monolingual review of the target language content, proofreading of the target language content and finally a check against any project specifications to ensure that it complies with the client’s project brief.

 The reviser must also comply with the qualification requirements listed in ISO 17100.